 Is there any unlimited satellite internet?

-Technically both HughesNet and Viasat offer unlimited satellite internet because they never cut your service off.
-(Although they will restrict it after you hit your monthly data threshold.)
+Technically Hughesnet, Starlink, and Viasat offer unlimited satellite internet because they never cut your service off.
+(Although they will restrict it after you go over data allotments or typical monthly usuage.)

 That’s as close to unlimited satellite internet as you can get for residential service.